Worker Retraining Resources

-- Workers who have been laid off (in the last twenty-four months).
+- Workers who have been laid off (in the last 24 months).

-- Homemakers who no longer have financial support (in the last twenty-four months).
+- Homemakers who no longer have financial support (in the last 24 months).

-- Workers who were self-employed but have lost their businesses due to economic downturns or natural disasters (in the last twenty-four months).
+- Workers who were self-employed but have lost their businesses due to economic downturns or natural disasters (in the last 24 months).

 - People who are working but need to upgrade their job skills and have less than 45 college level credits.

 - Eligible veterans (within the last 24 months).

-Possible forms of aid include tuition and books, childcare, and transportation.
+Possible forms of aid include tuition and books, childcare, transportation, and supplies.

 Application Process: Open

 - Click here to Fill out the Worker Retraining Online Application Form or download the PDF version.

 - Check with Worker Retraining Financial Aid Coordinator regarding eligibility.

 - Register for classes.